pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

 Package updates are build automatically every day and directly ship to `testing binary repository`_ users.

-For testing source_ repo updates, Maintainers MUST:
+For `testing source repository`_ updates, Maintainers MUST:

     * Avoid major version updates and ABI breakage and API changes
     * Avoid new package merges
-    * Wait package for a while in `devel source repository`_ before allowing for merge in testing source_ repository
+    * Wait package for a while in `devel source repository`_ before allowing for merge in `testing source repository`_

 RC Phase Updates
 ================